KarolHarumi/brinca-e-conta/README.md

 ## Acknowledgments

+- To customize configurations see [Configuration Reference](https://cli.vuejs.org/config/).
+- Access our database modeling [here](https://github.com/KarolHarumi/brinca-e-conta/tree/master/data-model/db-model.png)

 Commands that can be usefull:

-- To customize configurations see [Configuration Reference](https://cli.vuejs.org/config/).
 - For the `front` Web APP
   - `yarn lint` lints and fixes files
   - `yarn build` compiles and minifies for production